Cannabis in Switzerland: Legal changes

-A number of larger Swiss cities and municipalities have expressed interest to participate in those trials, but will have to prove first that recreational cannabis is not negatively affecting the well-being of the general population.
+A number of larger Swiss cities and municipalities have expressed interest to participate in the pilot trials, but will have to prove first that recreational cannabis is not negatively affecting the well-being of the general population.
 Starting in 2022, approved Swiss cannabis users will have the opportunity to obtain cannabis at local pharmacies under these strict regulations set forth by the Federal Office of Public Health (FOPH).